checkybox/vscode/README.md

-a repository containing most of my c++ code that i wrote throughout the C++ course at the university
+a repository containing most of my code that i wrote throughout the C++ course at the university